 The Scottsdale Airport is a vital part of this city, a cornerstone of its development and progress.
 During World War II, the airfield, built for the sole purpose of training U,S. Army Air Corp pilots, was known as Thunderbird Field II.
-Thunderbird Field II graduated over 5,500 pilots of which 15 – 20% were women.
+Thunderbird Field II graduated over 5,500 pilots of which 10 – 15% were women.
 Many of these pilots saw military action in Europe and the Pacific.
-The school was deactivated on October 16, 1944, sold to Arizona State Teachers College (ASU), then to the Arizona Conference of Seventh Day Adventists, and finally to the City of Scottsdale in 1966.
+The field and school was deactivated on October 16, 1944, sold to Arizona State Teachers College (ASU), then to the Arizona Conference of Seventh Day Adventists, and finally to the City of Scottsdale in 1966.

 — In April of 2017 our non-profit acquired a Boeing-Stearman PT-17 with a manufacture date of 9/11……1941.
-The aircraft will be painted in the original AAC Blue & Yellow and be flown for charity between August 2017 and June 2018.
+The aircraft has been painted in the original AAC Blue & Yellow and was flown for charity between August 2017 and June 2018.
 Close to 75 individuals made donations and were able to experience the thrill of open-cockpit flight.
-Our Stearman was retired on May 12th and will be put on permanent display at the Thunderbird Field II Plaza/Memorial at the entrance to the Scottsdale Airport business center and restaurant complex.
+Our Stearman was retired on May 12th and will be put on permanent display at the Thunderbird Field II Plaza/Memorial at the entrance to the Scottsdale Airport business center and restaurant complex currently under construction.

-— The park-like Plaza, Memorial & Museum will highlight the history of Arizona’s contribution to WWII, Thunderbird Field II, and will provide a tribute to all Veterans.
+— The park-like Plaza, Memorial & Museum will commemorate the rich history of this Stearman aircraft, Arizona’s contribution to WWII, Thunderbird Field II, and will provide a tribute to all Veterans.
 This information and much more, delivered via two 49-inch touch screen kiosks, will give Veterans Memorial visitors an educational venue where they can learn about all aspects of the aviation industry.
 Topics include pilots, air frame and power plant mechanics, avionics, air traffic controllers and more.

 Video by Sequence Media Group